archethic-foundation/libjs/README.md

   Perform an ECIES encryption using a public key and a data

   - `data` Data to encrypt
-  - `publicKey` Public key to derivate a shared secret and for whom the content must be encrypted
+  - `publicKey` Public key to derive a shared secret and for whom the content must be encrypted

   ```js
   const uniris = require('uniris')